WarwickCDI/workshop-networks-a-skillsworkshop/README.md

 **Definition:** Degree centrality is an importance score derived from counting the number of edges connected to each node in a network.
 Thus, a node having 3 edges will have a degree centrality measure of 3.

 **What the measure tells us:** The measure indicates how many direct connections a node has to other nodes in the network.
-Depending on the context, it may be possible to consider the direction of the edges or links to the node.
-For example, exploring by counting the number of inbound edges (refer to as In-Degree) or counting the number of outbound edges (refer to as Out-Degree).

 **Application (when to use it):** The measure is usually considered when investigating connected nodes in a network.
 For example, popular quakers in the quakers network being explored; we will try and explore this later.